 It has to be pointed out that there is the possibility that a neuron would be removed from a region of the map and to be added in another region (removing and adding neurons are consecutive processes).
-This comes to agreement with several theories in neural organization, suggesting that cortical regions can adapt to their input sources and are somewhat interchangeable or 'reusable' by other modalities, especially in vision- or hearing-impaired subjects [Wedeen et al., 2012].
+This comes to agreement with several theories in neural organization, suggesting that cortical regions can adapt to their input sources and are somewhat interchangeable or "reusable" by other modalities, especially in vision- or hearing-impaired subjects [44].